Belfast: Toponymy

-The name Belfast derives from the Irish Béal Feirste (/ga/), "Mouth of the Farset", a river whose name in the Irish, Feirste, refers to a sandbar or tidal ford.
-This was formed where the river ran—until culverted late in the 18th century, down High Street— into the Lagan.
-It was at this crossing, located under or close to the current Queen's Bridge, that the early settlement developed.
+The name Belfast is derived from the Irish Béal Feirste (/ga/), "mouth of the Farset", a river which name comes from Irish fearsaid, meaning a sandbar or tidal ford.
+This was formed where the Farset flowed into the Lagan (until culverted in the late 18th century) along what is now High Street.
+It was at this low-water crossing, under or near the current Queen's Bridge, that the early settlement developed.

-The compilers of Ulster-Scots use various transcriptions of local pronunciations of "Belfast" (with which they sometimes are also content) including Bilfawst, Bilfaust or Baelfawst.
+The compilers of Ulster Scots dialects use various transcriptions for the local pronunciations of "Belfast" including Bilfawst, Bilfaust or Baelfawst.

-As a legacy of emigration, Belfast has lent its name to more than a dozen settlements in the United States, of which the largest is Belfast, Maine, and to one each in Australia, Canada, New Zealand and South Africa.
+As a legacy of emigration, Belfast has lent its name to more than a dozen settlements in the United States with the largest being Belfast, Maine, as well as one each in Australia, Canada, New Zealand and South Africa.

 Early settlements

-The site of Belfast has been occupied since the Bronze Age.
-The Giant's Ring, a 5,000-year-old henge, is located near the city, and the remains of Iron Age hill forts can still be seen in the surrounding hills.
-At the beginning of the 14th century, Papal tax rolls record two churches: the "Chapel of Dundela" at Knock (Irish: cnoc, meaning "hill") in the east, connected by some accounts to the 7th-century evangelist St. Colmcille,and, the "Chapel of the Ford", which may have been a successor to a much older parish church on the present Shankill (Seanchill, "Old Church") Road, dating back to the 9th, and possibly to St. Patrick in the mid 5th, century.
+The site of Belfast has been occupied since at least the Neolithic.
+The Giant's Ring, a 5,000-year-old henge, is located near the city, and remains of Iron Age hill forts can still be seen on the surrounding hills.
+At the beginning of the 14th century, Papal tax rolls recorded two churches: the "Chapel of Dundela" at Knock (Irish cnoc, meaning "hill") in the east, connected by some accounts to the 7th-century evangelist St. Colmcille,and, the "Chapel of the Ford", which may have been a successor to a much older parish church on the present Shankill (Seanchill, "Old Church") Road, dating back to the 9th, or possibly to St. Patrick in the mid 5th century.

-A Norman settlement at the ford, comprising the parish church (now St. George's), a watermill, and a small fort, was an outpost of Carrickfergus Castle.
-Established in the late 12th century, 11 mi out along the north shore of the Lough, Carrickfergus was to remain the principal English foothold in the north-east until the scorched- earth Nine Years' War at the end of the 16th century broke the remaining Irish power, the O'Neills.
+In the early 13th century, the Normans established a settlement at the ford comprising a fort, a parish church (now St. George's), and a watermill.
+This fort became the original Belfast Castle.
+Seized in the 14th century by the O'Neills of Clandeboye, it was retaken, demolished, and rebuilt several times until, at the end of the 16th century, the Irish power was broken in scorched-earth Nine Years' War.

+Conn O'Neill, the last Gaelic lord to command the Lagan Valley, is commemorated in Belfast by the Connswater river.
+The O'Neills' former stronghold overlooking Belfast is recalled in the name Castlereagh, from An Caisleán Riabhach meaning "the grey castle".
+Their stone inauguration chair was removed from the Castlereagh Hills and is on display in the Ulster Museum.